OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 Request
 ~~~~~~~
+An ``IExternalSubscription`` object, currently one of the following options:
+``IUserCreatedSubscription``, ``ICourseCreatedSubscription``,
+``IUserEnrolledSubscription``, or ``ICourseCompletedSubscription``.
+A mime
+type will be required to distinguish which to create and provide for field
+validation.
+Objects and their fields are listed below:

+``IExternalSubscription``
+    Represents a subscription from an external source that we should notify on
+    certain events.
+Serves as a base for the creatable subscription types
+    listed below.

-:event: One of: user.create, user.enroll, course.create, course.complete
+    :event_type: One of: user.create, user.enroll, course.create, course.complete
     :target: The url to POST object data to when the trigger fires.

+``IUserCreatedSubscription``
+    :MimeType:  application/vnd.nextthought.api.subscription.usercreated

+``ICourseCreatedSubscription``
+    :MimeType:  application/vnd.nextthought.api.subscription.coursecreated

+``IUserEnrolledSubscription``
+    :MimeType:  application/vnd.nextthought.api.subscription.userenrolled
+    :user_filter: Used for user.enroll or course.complete.
+Specifies a username
+        to which the subscription should be restricted.
+    :course_filter: Used for user.enroll or course.complete.
+Specifies a course id (ntiid)
+        to which the subscription should be restricted.

+``ICourseCompletedSubscription``
+    :MimeType:  application/vnd.nextthought.api.subscription.usercreated
     :user_filter: Used for user.enroll or course.complete.
 Specifies a username
         to which the subscription should be restricted.
     :course_filter: Used for user.enroll or course.complete.
 Specifies a course id (ntiid)
         to which the subscription should be restricted.

 TODO: How would one hook into the subscription firing mechanisms to allow
 filtering?
 Would this be an extension of the current subscription implementation